Fluid Forge

 Register a CatalogAdapter for fluid publish --target ...fluid_build.catalog_adapters

-# pyproject.toml — example registering across all six groups
+# pyproject.toml — example registering across all eight groups

 # CLI-level extension points (functions)